Stroll with me through Madrid's Literary Quarter and learn about writers and artists, past and present.

 Street Art in the Literary Quarter

-Spanish street artists Remed & Okuda scattered silver, sunflower yellow, hot pink and sky blue across the quarter in a three day festival called Streets of Colour (that’s not a translation, it seems that the English language is sexy and cool these days.)
+Spanish street artists Remed & Okuda scattered silver, sunflower yellow, hot pink and sky blue across the quarter in a three day festival called Streets of Colour (that’s not a translation, it seems that English is sexy these days.)

-And for all my love of history and (shh, it’s not sexy, museums,) what interests me most about both is how they leave me feeling about today.
+And for all my love of history and (shh, it’s not sexy, museums,) what interests me most about both is how they make me feel.